sqlitecloud/docs/src/pages/docs/commands/list-backups-database.md

 ## Description

-The LIST BACKUPS DATABASE command is used to retrieve detailed information about which backups are available for a specific database.
+The LIST BACKUPS DATABASE command retrieves detailed information about which backups are available for a specific database.
-SQLite Cloud backup is a continuous backup system based on LiteStream that uses S3 as storage option and can also backup AES-256 encrypted databases.
+SQLite Cloud backup is a continuous backup system based on LiteStream that uses S3 as a storage option and can also backup AES-256 encrypted databases.

 ## Return